 - Difficult to open the mouth and swallow

 Cysts & Cavities

-If wisdom teeth are ignored, they can cause cysts and other benign (harmless) jaw tumours, which is a sack of fluid that gets accumulated and will infect the area nearby.
+If wisdom teeth are ignored, they can cause cysts and other benign (harmless) jaw tumors, which is a sac of fluid that gets accumulated and will infect the area nearby.
 As a result, it will damage the roots of your nearby teeth.
 This can lead to bone destruction – however this is rare.

 Impacted teeth can also cause problems such as cavities and tooth decay.
 If they push on the neighbouring molar, this can lead to tooth movement, which leaves gaps and spaces between our teeth that cannot be easily cleaned while brushing.
 As a result, they have the potential to collect food and bacteria, which eventually can cause cavities in your teeth.

 Sinus Issues & Eating Difficulty

 You may be able to tell if your wisdom teeth are coming through if you experience sinus pain, congestion and pressure, especially in the upper jaw area.
 The growth of teeth and development of its roots can push against the sinuses located right above and behind.
 Due to this pressure, it can cause headaches and sinus pain.

 Misalignment due to your wisdom teeth can also make it difficult to open and close your mouth.
 As a result, you may experience pain while chewing or biting.
 Another sign your wisdom teeth are coming through is bad breath and an unpleasant taste in your mouth.

 Wisdom Teeth Removal at St John Dental